Director, Seat 1: Jim Fisher

 Any of our directors can be contacted via email at , where the Xcorresponds to the seat number listed above.

 The monthly HOA Board meetings are held on the 1st Wednesday or each month at the Firehouse on Martin Luther King Blvd., unless otherwise posted.

-The restated bylaws of the Baldwin Hills Estates Homeowners Association were approved at the general meeting held on April 23, 2016.
-Click here to download a copy of the bylaws.
+The previously restated bylaws of the Baldwin Hills Estates Homeowners Association that were approved at the general meeting held on April 23, 2016 are available here: Click to download a copy of those bylaws.

 There are 13 amendment proposals to the bylaws to be decided at the June 24, 2017 General Meeting.
 Please check them out at http://tinyurl.com/BHEHOA-2017-Proposals.

 The BHE HOA board has begun creating policies and procedures to help it function more effectively and consistently.
 The ones approved so far can be viewed at http://tinyurl.com/BHEHOA-Procedures.

 The HOA's previous CC&Rs, their cancellations and a presentation explaining why new CC&Rs are unlikely may be viewed at http://tinyurl.com/BHEHOACCR.

 You can find information and referral services for the County's numerous social services at LA County 211, a free service provided to all County residents.
 There are options to speak with a professional community resource advisor or use the website to find information on a variety of services including health care, mental health, substance abuse, domestic violence, shelter, food, legal and financial assistance, along with programs for children, seniors and veterans.

 Speak with a live, multilingual, service advisor 24 hours a day by calling 2-1-1.